project-chip/zap/README.md

 ## Quick instructions

 This is a node.js application.
 In order to run it, you need to have [npm](https://www.npmjs.com/) installed.
 The best way is to simply download latest install of [node](https://nodejs.org/en/download/) and you will get npm.
 If you have an older version of node installed on your workstation, it may give you trouble, particularly if it's very old.
-So make sure you have decently recent (v12.16 or later as of 2020) version of node available.
+So make sure you have decently recent (v12.x or v14.x should work as of 2021) version of node available.
 Run `node --version` to check what version is picked up.

 Once you have a desired version of node, you can run:

 ```
-npm install
+npm ci
 ```

-which will download install all the project dependencies, and then run:
+which will download install all the project dependencies.
+It is not uncommon to run into native library compilation problems at this point.
+There are various `src-script/install-*` scripts for different platforms.
+Please refer to [FAQ](docs/faq.md) for additional details of which script to run on different platforms and then rerun `npm ci`.

+Then run:

 ```
 npm run zap